 Sadiku is the eldest wife of Baroka.
 She has remained faithful to Baroka for forty years despite Baroka’s appetite for more wives and concubines.

 Sadiku is simpleminded.
-Baroka takes advantage of her to find women to satisfy his appetite for young girls who are ‘fresh’ and their blood is ‘hot.’
+Baroka uses her as a ‘tool’ to find women to satisfy his appetite for young girls who are ‘fresh’ and their blood is ‘hot.’
 Lankule rebukes Sadiku for accepting to be Baroka’s messenger. “...
 For though you’re nearly seventy, your mind is simple and unformed...You spend your days as a senior wife, collecting brides for Baroka...”

 1. Bride Price